BACK TO INDEX PICTURE GALLERY - FLORIDA - 2005

 Picture of the new seven mile Bridge.

-when Henry Flagler extended his Florida East Coast Railroad from Miami to Key
+when Henry Flagler extended his Florida East Coast Railroad from Miami to Key West.

 The railroad ceased operations on the Miami-Key West link in 1935,